Ready Guide to Statistical Methods-pdf.pdf Ready Guide to Statistical Methods-pdf.pdf

 Both qualitative

-(i) Binary categories
+Binary categories

-OR and several others
+OR, Jaccard, Yule, and several others

-(ii) Polytomous categories
+Polytomous categories – nominal

 Phi-coefficient